suryajayaraman/Designing-Kalman-filters/README.md

 Kalman filters as covered only work for linear problems.
 Yet the world is nonlinear.
 Here I introduce the problems that nonlinear systems pose to the filter, and briefly discuss the various algorithms that we will be learning in subsequent chapters.

-Chapter 10: Unscented Kalman Filters

-Unscented Kalman filters (UKF) are a recent development in Kalman filter theory.
-They allow you to filter nonlinear problems without requiring a closed form solution like the Extended Kalman filter requires.

-This topic is typically either not mentioned, or glossed over in existing texts, with Extended Kalman filters receiving the bulk of discussion.
-I put it first because the UKF is much simpler to understand, implement, and the filtering performance is usually as good as or better then the Extended Kalman filter.
-I always try to implement the UKF first for real world problems, and you should also.

 ## References
 - [Page contains all major sources for Kalman filters](https://resourcium.org/index.php/topic/kalman-filter)